hashicorp/terraform-website/content/source/docs/enterprise/private/automating-initial-user.html.md

 ## Initial Admin Creation Token (IACT)

+To create the initial admin user via the API, the request must be authenticated with the Initial Admin Creation Token (IACT).
+This token is one time use, only working to create the admin user when there are no users configured in the system.
+The IACT can be found a couple of different ways:

 ### Via Command

-To create the initial admin user, the IACT must be retrieved.
-It will be presented to creation API to protect the security of the installation.

 Once the product is installed, simply run: